dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-build-our-metrics/semantic-layer-8-refactor-a-rollup.md

 ---
-title: "Refactor an existing mart"
+title: "Refactor an existing rollup"
-description: Getting started with the dbt and MetricFlow
+description: Getting started with the dbt Semantic Layer
-hoverSnippet: Learn how to get started with the dbt and MetricFlow
+hoverSnippet: Learn how to get started with the dbt Semantic Layer
-pagination_next: "best-practices/how-we-build-our-metrics/semantic-layer-6-advanced-metrics"
+pagination_next: "best-practices/how-we-build-our-metrics/semantic-layer-9-conclusion"
 ---

 ## A new approach